 Any proposed travel must be extracurricular, but it can be a study-specific trip or an extension of existing travel arrangements for the purpose of studying.

 The award was set up in memory of David Ashmore, Adrian Brunswick and Michael Norton, three landscape architects tragically died in an air crash at Biggin Hill on 13 January 1979.
 A legacy was added to the fund in memory Mary Mitchell, who died in December 1988.

 This year, the theme of our Student Travel Award is ‘resilient design’.

 The impact of climate change continues to make itself more and more apparent.
 It’s more important than ever that landscape professionals begin working towards future-proofing our environment.

 We want you to come up with an original, well-researched and achievable proposal for a study trip to anywhere in the world where you could learn more about the implementation and impact of resilient design.

 ‘Healthy Landscapes’ Student Travel Award 2017 winners

 The 2017 award looked at the theme of ‘healthy landscapes’, a major area of focus for the Institute.
-The winners – Ruth Chittock, from Kingston University, and Isobel Swift, from Leeds Beckett University – were announced in April, and their accounts of their travels will be available online soon.
+The winners – Ruth Chittock, from Kingston University, and Isabel Swift, from Leeds Beckett University – were announced in April.
+Accounts of their travels are available here:

 Winners of the 2016 Student Travel Award